TheAcharya/MarkerData-Website/docs/User Guide/General.md

 ### Refresh

 **Marker Data** automatically synchronises role selections with the [Workflow Extension’s Roles tab](/user-guide/workflow-extension/#roles).
-However, delays in synchronisation may occur in large and complex projects (Timelines).
+However, delays in synchronisation may occur in large and complex timelines.
 In such instances, you may use the `Refresh` button to initiate and enforce a manual synchronisation.

 ### Enable All